 Designing for Manufacturability

-Please keep in mind we do not offer DFM review for 3D printed parts other than monitoring for walls that are too thin to print reliably, and we cannot control printing orientation.
+Please keep in mind we do not offer DFM review for 3D printed parts by our manufacturing engineers — other than monitoring for walls that are too thin to print reliably — and we currently leave print orientation to the discretion of our manufacturing partners.
 However, with the above capabilities and expectations in mind, you should be able to design for manufacturability and set realistic expectations.

-For a more in-depth look at our processes, materials, and finishes, please check out our Capabilities Guide.
+For a more in-depth look at our processes, materials, and finishes, as well as downloadable material data sheets, please check out our Capabilities Guide.